Generic Name: oxymorphone (OX ee MOR fone)

-Stop taking all other around-the-clock narcotic pain medications when you start taking oxymorphone.
+Stop taking all other around-the-clock narcotic pain medications when you start taking Opana ER.

-Take oxymorphone on an empty stomach, at least 1 hour before or 2 hours after a meal.
+Take Opana ER on an empty stomach, at least 1 hour before or 2 hours after a meal.

 Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using oxymorphone.
+Ask your doctor how to safely stop using Opana ER.

 What happens if I miss a dose?

-Since oxymorphone is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Since Opana ER is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-A oxymorphone overdose can be fatal, especially in a child or other person using the medicine without a prescription.
+A Opana ER overdose can be fatal, especially in a child or other person using the medicine without a prescription.

-What should I avoid while using Opana ER (oxymorphone)?
+What should I avoid while using Opana ER?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how oxymorphone will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how Opana ER will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.